 - Iodine: the effects of deficiency and their prevention - Małgorzata Trofimiuk-Müldner, University Hospital in Krakow

-- Health and biologically active substances used to enrich food - Małgorzata Miśniakiewicz, Cracow University of Economics
+- Health-promoting and biologically active substances used for food enrichment - Małgorzata Miśniakiewicz, Cracow University of Economics

 - The potential of eggs enriched in CLA in the prevention of breast cancer - Robert Gosik, Uniwersytet Rolniczy im.
 Hugo Kołłątaj in Krakow

-- Antitumor action of young shoots of red cabbage (Brassica oleracea var.
+- Antitumor effect of young shoots of red cabbage (Brassica oleracea var.
 Capitata f.
-Rubra) against prostate cancer cells - Mariola Drozdowska, Agricultural University Hugo Kołłątaj in Krakow
+Rubra) against neoplastic cells of the prostate gland - Mariola Drozdowska, University of Agriculture.
+Hugo Kołłątaj in Krakow

 - Beauty and the Beast: safty assessment of nanoparticles in food - Alicja Mikołajczyk, SAR Lab Ltd.